Professional Affiliations and other Positions

 Soma has been a practicing psychiatrist in Canada since 1988 and is the Founder and Director of the Vancouver General Hospital Cross-Cultural Clinic, which provides mental health services from around the world.
 He is also a founding member of the Vancouver Association for the Survivors of Torture (VAST) – a non-profit group dedicated to serving and treating refugees and immigrants who suffer from psychological and physical injuries as a result of political violence and torture.

-He is currently a Clinical Professor of Psychiatry at the University of British Columbia and Head Medical Director, Department of Psychiatry, Vancouver Acute & Vancouver Community Mental Health and Addictions.
+He is currently a Clinical Professor of Psychiatry at the University of British Columbia.
 Along with serving in a variety of capacities for local, provincial, national, and international programs, Dr. Ganesan’s own research focuses on immigrant mental health, cross-cultural psychiatry, and spirituality.